 The Case for Learning Anatomy

-Whether you are a music instructor, a movement teacher, or simply a person of the world, I think everyone should learn at least a little anatomy.
+Whether you are a music instructor, a movement teacher, or simply a person of the world, I think you should learn at least a little anatomy.
 Why?
 First of all, as humans, we weren't given a manual on how our body works-we just sort of figured it out as we went, sometimes succeeding and making good choices and sometimes making bad choices.
-Learning even a teensy bit of anatomy can help you especially as a teacher, and here's why:
+Learning even a teensy bit of anatomy can help you moving through life, especially if you're a teacher of music or movement, and here's why:

-1. You can understand and see how bodies move better (not in a creepy way, folks!).
+1. You can understand and see how bodies move, both your students' and your own.
 Seeing bodies (musicians, yoga students, movers, etc.) and understanding how they move is a lifelong process.
 Anatomy is a way to bridge that gap and start to have x-ray vision- see how bones stack on top of each other, how muscles relate, and how a students' movement patterns manifest.
 This is vital if you're a music teacher or a movement educator.

-3. You can prevent students' injuries, or understand how to modify.
+3. You can be more of a movement resource for students' injuries, or understand how to modify movements for them.
 If a music student comes to you with tendonitis patterns from the past, or a tender wrist in yoga, you can choose movements, technical setup, and poses to avoid that will help that student.
 The less you know, the less you can guide that students' recovery.

 4. The study of A&P is the foundation of medicine, physical therapy, occupational therapy, and manual therapy with hundreds of hours of anatomy and physiology.
 Yet, for movement educators, we are left to our own devices with only 5-10 hours of anatomy.
+Most musicians have no anatomy training, despite the fact that our body is truly our instrument!
 Music and movement teachers often make manual adjustments, but with a limited amount of knowledge, we are left in a tricky situation as to how to move bodies, how to make changes, and whether the change we are trying to evoke is possible for the person in front of us.
 The more you know, the more you can make better choices and the more you can be taken seriously by those in medical/science careers.